gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 ## Path MTU Discovery

    DTLS Path MTU Discovery MUST NOT be used.
-Since SCTP provides Path MTU discovery and fragmentation/reassembly for user messages, and specified in {{Msg-size}}, DTLS can send maximum sized DTLS Records.
+Since SCTP provides Path MTU discovery and fragmentation/reassembly for user messages as specified in {{Msg-size}}, DTLS can send maximum sized DTLS Records.